 1. Length of ownership

-How long have you owned the property?
-5 years 1 month
+How long have you owned the proper rty?
+22 years

 2. Council tax

 Which Council Tax band is your prope erty in?
-G
+F

 3. Parking

-What are the arrangements for parking (Please tick all that apply) ng at your property?
+What are the arrangements for parkin (Please tick all that apply)

-• Garage No
+Garage No

 Allocated parking space No

 • Driveway Yes

 Shared parking No

 On street No

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Cons special architectural or historical inte which it is desirable to preserve or er erest, the character or appe ea of Yes arance of
+Is your property in a designated Cons special architectural or historical into which it is desirable to preserve or er erest, the character or appea ea of Yes rance of